From Then to Now

-Carolina Data Systems was started three decades ago by microcomputer industry pioneers Danny Whitford, Joe Sullivan, Laurie Lee and Scott Swanson.
-Whitford remains Chairman & CEO of the company and Sullivan remains actively involved with the Board of Directors as Executive-Vice President Emeritus.
+Carolina Data Systems was started over three decades ago by microcomputer industry pioneers Danny Whitford, Joe Sullivan, Laurie Lee and Scott Swanson.
+Whitford remains Chairman & CEO of the company and Sullivan remains as Executive-Vice President Emeritus.
 After stellar careers with the company, Lee was appointed to a staff position with the N.C.
-ABC Commission and Swanson took an assignment with the U.S. Department of Defense as an IT executive.
+ABC Commission from which she recently retired, and Swanson took an assignment with the U.S. Department of Defense as an IT executive.

 Christopher Whitford, the son of founder Danny Whitford, was named President & COO of CDS in June 2015 after working his way up the personnel ladder over a 15-year period.
 Employed by the company since he was a teenager, he learned the business inside out.
 He is in charge of day-to-day oversight and has led the company through a period of impressive growth and product development.
 His elevation to the executive position has been a cornerstone in the company’s strategic long-term plan for continued growth and profitability.